 When looking at examples of successful real estate investors and contrasting them with unsolicited advice I hear from people about not investing in real estate, toilets break.
 I often wonder: why do real estate investors fail?

-After researching the subject, it turns out that most real estate investors fail due to lack of money or not treating their investing activities like a business.
+After researching the subject, it turns out that most real estate investors fail due to a lack of money or not treating their investing activities as a business.

-The less common way real estate investors fail is much more dramatic by running out of money and either having to sell off their portfolio or going into bankruptcy.
+The less common way real estate investors fail is much more dramatic by running out of money and either selling off their portfolio or going into bankruptcy.

 Not enough capitalization

 This is a situation where “Mo money mo problems” does not apply.

 If you run out of money, bad things happen.
 For example, you could get properties foreclosed on; liens can get filed on your properties if you do not pay your contractors; you basically become stuck unless you can inject capital into the business.

 If you run out of money, you may be forced to sell the property when you are mid-rehab and take a loss.

 This is why it is good to have a healthy reserve account and a plan for what to do when finances get tight.